ekumenlabs/tangobot/std_turtlebot/README.md

 Note: you should install this package in your computer and your laptop.

 ## Usage
-From your laptop, start a ROS master.
 Connect the laptop to the turtlebot, and to the Kinect sensor (this one is optional; if no sensor is connected the robot will navigate blind).
-Then, run the start script:
+Then, run the startup script:
 ```
 roslaunch std_turtlebot turtlebot_baseline.launch
 ```
 You are done!
-Your turtlebot is now running in your laptop.
+Your turtlebot is now running in your laptop, as well as a ROS Master.
 You will want to see the turtlebot in your computer and send some target goals.
 To do so, follow these steps from your computer:
 ```
 export ROS_MASTER_URI=http://TURTLEBOT_IP_ADDRESS:11311